 - 6.1.1 This is a sustainable plan, which promotes the sensitive renewal of Ilminster and greater access and improved connections for pedestrians and cyclists.
-This INP will assist South Somerset District Council in mitigating adverse impacts of development in this area, as set out in the South Somerset Local Plan.
-The INP Development Group has worked with South Somerset District Council to assess whether a Sustainability Appraisal for the INP would be required, on the grounds that this plan allocates new sites for development. - 6.1.2 A Neighbourhood Plan which meets central Government criteria can be put to a referendum.
-This report confirms that the INP meets these basic conditions, because: - a.
+This plan will assist South Somerset Council in mitigating adverse impacts of development in this area, as set out in the South Somerset Local Plan.
+Ilminster Neighbourhood Plan Forum has worked with South Somerset Council to assess whether a Sustainability Appraisal for the neighbourhood plan would be required, on the grounds that this plan allocates new sites for development. - 6.1.2 A neighbourhood plan which meets central Government criteria can be put to a referendum.
+This report confirms that the Ilminster Neighbourhood Plan meets these basic conditions. because: - a.
 It is in general conformity with Development Plan policies, as contained in the adopted South Somerset Local Plan and other supplementary planning documents - b.
-It seeks to preserve or enhance the character or appearance of the Conservation Areas, listed buildings and their setting falling within the INP area
+It seeks to preserve or enhance the character or appearance of the Conservation Areas, listed buildings and

-- c.
-It is in accordance with policies contained within the National Planning Policy Framework (NPPF) and also National Planning Policy Guidance (NPPG) and European Planning Guidance including Human Rights and Equalities Acts - d.
+- their setting falling within the NP area - c.
+It is in accordance with policies contained within the National Planning Policy Framework (NPPF) and also National Planning Policy Guidance (NPPG), and European Planning Guidance including Human Rights and Equalities Acts - d.
 It is based on a sound and robust evidence base - e.
-It reflects the needs of the business and residential communities in the INP area itself - housing and services, including family housing, and protecting heritage assets.
+It reflects the needs of the business and residential community in the neighbourhood plan area itself - f.
+It is a sustainable plan supporting new housing and services, including family housing, and protecting heritage assets.
 It provides for the needs of the business community and seeks to improve the public realm and the shopping core of the area and stimulate investment.
 It seeks to improve access routes for pedestrians and cyclists reducing the need to travel by car.
-It will make the INP area a more attractive place to live, work and visit.
+It will make the neighbourhood plan area a more attractive place to live, work and visit.